Artificial Intelligence in Retail

 In conclusion, there are times when it is best to use a bot versus a human, but when it comes to tackling a range of tasks, from simple and repetitive to sensitive and complex, bots and humans work better together.

-Here are some tips for balancing AI, machine learning and the human touch to achieve customer service best practice.
+Here are some tips for balancing AI, machine learning and the human touch to achieve the customer service best practices.

-- Test it before placing the chatbot within a live environment and real customers, test it thoroughly ensure it responds as expected.
+Test it before placing the chatbot within a live environment and real customers, test it thoroughly to ensure it responds as expected.

-- Constant monitoring – ensure you bot is meeting expectations and identify areas for improvement.
+Constant monitoring – ensure your bot is meeting expectations and identify areas for improvement.

 Successful merchandising is not enabled by just one tool.
 It is a mixture of various techniques and it is a case of deciding which tools will work best for you and your customer.